JustinRibs/JustinRibs/README.md

 - 👋 Hi, I’m @JustinRibs
-- 👀 I’m looking for a new job opportunity
+- 👀 I’m looking for swift projects!
 - 🌱 I'm currently a Software Engineer!
 - 📫 How to reach me jribarich98@gmail.com